 This being said, you can always switch formulas right away if needed.
 It all depends on your little one and their personality or sensitivity.
 Or, if the need to switch was due to health or allergy concerns.

-However, switching gradually instead of right away may be a good choice.
-You should feed your little one more of the new formula over time and keep an eye on how their body handles the change.
+You can feed your little one more of the new formula over time and keep an eye on how their body handles the change.

-- Check their demeanor and even their diapers for any significant changes.
+- Check their diapers for any significant changes

 If all seems good, continue to increase the new formula amount until it’s replaced the old formula entirely.

 In most cases, it is not advisable to mix two formulas.
-Mixing formulas can be tricky when you’re testing to see if the new formula works well with your infant’s body.
-Or if you are switching formulas due to allergic reactions.
+Mixing formulas can be tricky when you’re testing to see if the new formula works well for your infant or if you are switching formulas due to allergic reactions.

-However, some sources have cited that it may be okay to mix the two if you are switching for preference.
-For instance, changing from a non-organic to an organic formula.
+However, some parenting sources have cited that it may be okay to mix the two formulas if you are switching for preference (versus an allergy).
+For instance, changing from a non-organic to an organic baby formula.
 You may be able to add one scoop of one with a scoop of the next just until your baby adjusts to the formula.
-You can always run this by your pediatrician for more clarity.
+You should run this by your pediatrician for more clarity.

-The pressing question was how long does it take for baby to adjust to formula change?
+The pressing question is how long does it take for baby to adjust to formula change?
 In most cases, it can take about a week to ten days for a new formula brand to fully settle in your child’s digestive system.
-You might get an immediate response from your baby in terms of flavor or preference, but it’ll take at least a couple of weeks to see actual improvement if at all or, even a change for the flip side of things.
+You might get an immediate response from your baby in terms of flavor or preference, but it’ll take at least a couple of weeks to see actual improvement or a change for the flip side of things.

-Sometimes, you may not notice a change and that is okay and even welcomed.
-If you’ve switched your baby to say an organic formula – you may not physically or immediately see any changes, however, within you know that the switch was for the best – based on your definition.
+Sometimes, you may not notice a change and that is ok and even welcome.
+If you’ve switched your baby to an organic formula – you may not physically or immediately see any changes, however, but you know that the switch was for the best – based on your definition.